Cuttack district: History

 The subdivision of Banki comprising the feudatory state of Banki and zamindari of Dampada was added to the district in 1840 after the Raja was deposed for murder.
 As of 1872, the district comprised around 3178 sqmi area with 1,494,784 inhabitants.
 The district reached its greatest extent after 1948 when the princely states of Narasinghpur, Baramba, Athagad and Tigiria were added to the district post their accession to India.
 Subdivisions like Gram Panchayats and Community Developments blocks were introduced in 1962.
 A small portion of the district adjoining Bhubaneswar was transferred to Puri district that year.

 Before the division of the district in 1992, it was the largest in Odisha by population.
 It had no less than 42 blocks and six subdivisions with headquarters at Banki, Athagad, Cuttack, Jajpur, Jagatsinghpur and Kendrapada.
 The last three were split off to form separate districts that year.

+Renaming to Kataka

+On 12 June 2026, the Odisha state Cabinet approved the correction of colonial-era distorted English spellings for 64 locations across 26 districts, officially restoring Cuttack to its original Odia phonetic form Kataka.
+The announcement was made by Odisha Chief Secretary Anu Garg, who stated that the colonial-era distortions had diluted the state's linguistic heritage and cultural identity.

+On 22 June 2026, the Revenue and Disaster Management Department, issued the Corrected English spelling of the names of Administrative unit Notification, formally implementing corrected English spellings of various administrative place names across the state.
+The changes were also published in the Odisha Gazette on the same day.
+The notification followed approval by the Odisha State Cabinet to revise anglicised or historically distorted spellings in order to align them with original Odia phonetic forms.

+The name Kataka is the original Odia/Sanskrit form meaning "The Fort," referring to the ancient Barabati Fort around which the city initially developed.
+Cuttack was an anglicised transliteration that emerged during British colonial rule.
+The initiative follows recommendations by a high-level committee chaired by Pratibha Ray, which reviewed thousands of public suggestions and identified "Apabhransa" (distorted) names to restore.

+This update follows earlier proposals and public discussions.
+In 2024, Cuttack Municipal Corporation Mayor Subhash Chandra Singh had formally proposed restoring the historic name "Katak" (citing archival records from Ravenshaw College) to the Chief Minister.
+The 2026 Cabinet decision effectively implemented a standardized spelling correction along these lines for official English usage.
+The city continues to be known locally in Odia as କଟକ (Kataka), and the change primarily affects English-language official documentation, signage, and references.